viralparekh/cvitcvss17/lab5/README.md

 * Exercise 2 : Learn 4 digit sequences of numbers formed from MNIST dataset

+* Exercise 3 : Code LSTM network to generate [speeches of Dr A P J Abdul Kalam](http://www.abdulkalam.com/kalam/theme/jsp/guest/content-display-more.jsp)

-* Question 1 : How does LSTM cell help alleviate the vanishing or exploding gradient problem present in vanilla RNN
+* Question 1 : How does LSTM cell help alleviate the vanishing or exploding gradient problem present in vanilla RNN.

+* Question 2 : What is the differnce between stateful and stateless RNNs ?